Irish College of Ophthalmologists Celebrate 100th Anniversary of Founding Society

 The year 2018 marked the very significant milestone of the 100th anniversary of the founding of the Irish Ophthalmological Society (IOS), the forerunner to the Irish College of Ophthalmologists.

 The establishment of the Irish Ophthalmological Society is credited to Irish ophthalmologist, Dr John Benjamin Storey, in 1918.
-Dr Storey was among the many influential Irish figures in ophthalmology at this time, alongside Sir Henry Rosborough Swanzy, Sir Arthur Jacob and Sir William Wilde.
+Dr Storey was among the many influential Irish figures in ophthalmology of international standing in the 19th and early 20th century, alongside Sir Henry Rosborough Swanzy (1843-1913), Sir Arthur Jacob (1790-1874) and Sir William Wilde (1815-1876).

 Dr John Benjamin Storey served as President of the Royal College of Surgeons in Ireland from 1918-20 and during the same period, as President of the Ophthalmological Society of the United Kingdom.
 Almost certainly, the prospect of this honorary office underlined for Dr John Benjamin Storey the lack of an equivalent society in Ireland, prompting him to found the IOS in 1918.
 He was elected President of the Society from 1921-23.